-Universal Animal Omega: The Essential Fatty Acid Powerhouse Pak
+Universal Animal Omega: The Essential Fatty Acid Powerhouse Pak (2024 Update)

 When it comes to our diets, we are far too often concerned about calories and total fat, while ignoring the importance of the quality of fat we eat.
-Today, we focus on Universal Nutrition’s Animal Omega, an essential fatty acid supplement pack meant to improve our fatty acid ratios and provide a unique arrangement of fats that aren’t normally ingested in our diets.
+Today, we focus on Animal Omega, an essential fatty acid supplement pack meant to improve our fatty acid ratios and provide a unique arrangement of fats that aren’t normally ingested in our diets.

-Animal Omega
+Animal Omega 2024 New Formula

-With ten different sources of omegas, this heart-health focused supplement is built to lower inflammation and improve lipid levels, and includes a few ingredients to improve fatty acid absorption, transport, and oxidation.
+Updated in 2024 with seven different sources of omegas, this heart-health focused supplement is built to lower inflammation and improve lipid levels, and includes a few ingredients to improve fatty acid absorption, transport, and oxidation.
 First, let’s talk about why we’re here.

 The overwhelming data on omega-3:omega-6 ratios